eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

 OdeInput
 ########

-First we will define an engine_node for sending inputs to the *OdeBridge*.
+First we will define an :mod:`~eagerx.core.entities.EngineNode` for setting the input for the *OdeBridge*.
-These engine nodes can be created using the :mod:`~eagerx.core.entities.EngineNode` base class.
+We can do this by using the :mod:`~eagerx.core.entities.EngineNode` base class.
 For the :mod:`~eagerx.core.entities.EngineNode` base class, there are four abstract methods:

 * :func:`~eagerx.core.entities.EngineNode.spec`, here we will specify the parameters of *OdeInput*.
 * :func:`~eagerx.core.entities.EngineNode.initialize`, here we will specify how the *OdeInput* node is initialized.
 * :func:`~eagerx.core.entities.EngineNode.reset`, here we will specify how to reset the state of the *OdeInput* node.
 * :func:`~eagerx.core.entities.EngineNode.callback`, here we will define what this node will do every clock tick.
-  In this case, it will send the last input/action to the *OdeBridge* node.
+  In this case, it will use the last input/action in the *OdeBridge* node.

 spec
 ****

 The :func:`~eagerx.core.entities.EngineNode.spec` method can be used to specify default parameters for engine nodes and to assign an id to the node.
 Since we need a reference to the simulator (the *OdeBridge*), we will also specify here that we run this node in the bridge process per default.
-If this node is run in another process, we won't have a reference to the *OdeBridge* and will not be able to pass inputs easily to the *OdeBridge* node.
+If this node is run in another process, we won't have a reference to the *simulator* attribute from the *OdeBridge* and will not be able to pass inputs easily to the *OdeBridge* node.
 We also specify that this node has two input and one output, which respectively are "tick", "action" and "action_applied".
+The "tick" input is required, since it ensures that the *OdeInput* :mod:`~eagerx.core.entities.EngineNode` is synchronized with the *OdeBridge* :mod:`~eagerx.core.entities.Bridge`.
 Also, we add a custom parameter called *default_action*, which will allow to specify a default action that will be applied in case it is not overwritten.
 The spec method now looks as follows: